dream69buaa/IF-ASC/README.md

 # IF-ASC
 Here we present the Integrate-and-Fire Analog-to-Spike Converter (IF-ASC) VerilogA models.
+The IF-ASC uses integrate-and-fire sampling, also called level-crossing sampling, to achieve low-power compressive sampling for neuromorphic biomedical systems.

 The following two figures show the illustration of IF-ASC modeling and evaluation process.
 VerilogA implementation of IF-ASC consists of 3 modules: signal folding circuit, comparator, and control logic.
 Performance calculation modules include zero-order reconstruction and counters for compression ratio calculation.